 Making music (2015–present)

-I’ve been trying to make music since 2015 (the blog post ‘Collected observations on making music’ gathers some bits about it).
+I’ve been trying to make music since 2015 (here’s an interview about that).
 I say ‘trying to’ to indicate that I didn’t necessarily think I’d be very good at it, and that I started, in part, because I thought it would be nice and interesting but also because I knew I wouldn’t be very good at it immediately, and that it might be, therefore, an interesting experience in humiliation and failure.
 Which has continued to be somewhat the case.
 I feel I’ve learned a lot from it too, and I like it, even when it’s being frustrating or difficult or slow.